ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 59-Notes.md

 [16:06] - **Daira**

-Yeah, about the enable ZSA's flag, I thought of a question which I now realize is not relevant, but we could maybe split that into enable non native spends and enable non native outputs.
+Yeah, about the enable ZSA's flag, I thought of a question which I now realize is not relevant, that we could maybe split that into enable non native spends and enable non native outputs.
 But then I realized that the non native assets have to balance in the shielded parts.
 Whereas that's not true for ZEC because you can shield and unshield.
 So it doesn't actually make sense to split the flag that way.

 ___